 The NPS has made a finding of "not likely to adversely affect" for the following federally threatened (T) and endangered (E) species: spotfin chub (Erimonax monachus) (T); Virginia spiraea (Spiraea virginiana) (T); Cumberland rosemary (Conradina verticillata); Indiana bat (Myotis sodalis) (E); and purple bean (Villosa perpurpurea) (E).
 Based on the information provided, we concur with your determination.
 This finding will be incorporated into the final DARP.
 In view of this, we believe that you have fulfilled the requirements of section 7 of the Endangered Species Act.
-Obligations under section 7 must be reconsidered, however, if; (1) new information reveals that the proposed action may affect listed species in a manner or to an extent not previously considered, (2) the proposed action, or (3) new species are listed or critical habitat designated that might be affected by the proposed action.
+Obligations under section 7 must be reconsidered, however, if: (1) new information reveals that the proposed action may affect listed species in a manner or to an extent not previously considered, (2) the proposed action is subsequently modified to include activities which were not considered during this consultation, or (3) new species are listed or critical habitat designated that might be affected by the proposed action.